Uh oh. What’s Plan B?

 - Wage freezes, barring you from giving raises, even for the most deserving, makes your team think about if the grass is greener elsewhere.

-- Hiring and growth stop, so promotion opportunities are all on hold.
+- Hiring and growth stop, so promotion opportunities are all on hold, leaving your ambitious team members hungry.

-- Your company many no longer be able to afford luxuries taken for granted like employee perks and special events.
+- Your company can’t afford luxuries taken for granted like employee perks and special events that boost morale.

 So, what do you do?!?

-Today, we’re going to teach you what to do to keep your team happy despite the challenges you’re facing caused by a crisis.
+Today, we’re going to teach you what to do to maintain a happy team despite the challenges you’re facing caused by a crisis.

 How to Keep Happy Teams in a Recession: Table of Contents